lbarchive/b.py/README.md

     }

 `blog` should be the URL of WordPress blog, for example, `http://<something>.wordpress.com/` or `http://example.com/wordpress/`.
 Note that the tailing slash must be included.

+In order to use WordPress XML-RPC API, you must provide `username` and `password`.

 ### Writing a custom service